jesseduffield/CodeSlap/README.md

 If you're not lazy you might push to get [mosh](https://github.com/mobile-shell/mosh) installed on your workplace's servers but if you're like me: you _are_ lazy.

 CodeSlap lets you push commands to your terminal session from the comfort of a text editor, as if you were directly typing into the terminal itself.
-The editor is powered by [CodeMirror](https://github.com/codemirror/CodeMirror) meaning familiar keybindings, multi-select, and easy navigation.
+The editor is powered by [CodeMirror](https://github.com/codemirror/CodeMirror) meaning familiar keybindings, multi-cursors, and easy navigation.

 ## Usage